Driving while a tornado is on the ground is obviously not a predicament you want to find yourself in.

 When it comes to driving and tornadoes, a lot of dangerous misconceptions exist, so it’s important to know what you should and shouldn’t do if you are driving when a tornado is on the ground.

-NOAA says if the traffic allows, and the tornado is distant, you probably have time to drive out of its path.
-They suggest watching the tornado closely for a few seconds compared to a fixed object in the foreground (such as a tree, pole, or another landmark).
+NOAA recommended that if the traffic allows and the tornado is distant, you probably have time to drive out of its path.
+It suggests watching the tornado closely for a few seconds compared to a fixed object in the foreground (such as a tree, pole or another landmark).

-They state if it appears to be moving to your right or left, it is not moving toward you.
-Still, you should escape at right angles to its track: to your right if it is moving to your left, and vice versa--just to put more distance between you and its path.
+If the tornado appears to be moving to your right or left, it is not moving toward you.
+Still, NOAA recommended that you should drive at right angles to its track: to your right if it is moving to your left, and vice versa – just to put more distance between you and its path.

-If you are caught by extreme winds or flying debris, park the car as quickly and safely as possible -- out of the traffic lanes.
-Stay in the car with the seat belt on.
-Put your head down below the windows; cover your head with your hands and a blanket, coat, or other cushions if possible.
+If you are caught by extreme winds or flying debris, park the car as quickly and safely as possible – out of the traffic lanes.
+Stay in the car with the seatbelt on.
+Put your head down below the windows, and cover your head with your hands and a blanket, coat or other cushions if possible.

-The best tactic is to avoid driving in these conditions, but if you find that an unfeasible option, please drive safe and follow as many safety precautions as possible.
+The best tactic is to avoid driving in these conditions, but if you find that an unfeasible option, please drive safely and follow as many safety precautions as possible.